misterfish/stick/README.md

 raindrops on glass, ported to use a more functional style and stick idioms.

-The example called 'intercepted' is the most advanced: it puts together a lot of the ideas explained below, and adds lazy lists, composing using promises, and a 'frontend app' in the console analogous to React & Redux.
+The example called 'intercepted' is the most advanced: it puts together a lot of the ideas explained below, and adds lazy lists, composing promise-based functions, and a 'frontend app' in the console analogous to React & Redux.

 # Overview